Wally Hickel: Later life

 In 2006 he supported Sarah Palin in her bid to become governor of Alaska; however, in 2009, he stated that he didn't "give a damn what she does".

 In 2008, he called for the resignation of U.S. Senator Ted Stevens, whom he had appointed to the Senate in 1968.
 His statement was made in light of the August 2008 federal indictment of Stevens related to the alleged receipt of improper gifts from Bill Allen, CEO of the VECO Corporation, an Alaskan construction company heavily involved in the Alaskan oil industry.
 Stevens was found guilty by a Washington D.C. jury of seven felonies in October 2008, narrowly losing his November election to Democrat Mark Begich, eight days later.
 Stevens' conviction was later set aside by the federal trial judge over the issue of prosecutorial misconduct.
 The Justice Department under Eric Holder declined to refile charges against the ex-Senator.

 Death

 Hickel died on May 7, 2010, in Anchorage, Alaska.
-In keeping with his often-stated wish, he was buried standing up, facing east towards Washington, D.C.
+In keeping with his often-stated wish, he was buried in Anchorage Memorial Park, standing up, facing east towards Washington, D.C.